mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

-# RepoDb (version 1.0.10)
+# RepoDb
 A dynamic ORM .Net Library used to create an entity-based repository classes when accessing data from the database.

 ## Class Entity

-An entity class is a POCO class that is being used to feed the operations of the repositories.
+An entity class is a DTO object that is being used to feed the operations of the repositories.
 In `RepoDb`, it is required that the entity classes inherit the `RepoDb.DataEntity` class.
 See example below.
 ```
-public class Stock : DataEntity, IStock
+public class Stock : DataEntity
 {
 	public int Id { get; set; }
 	public string Name { get; set; }